tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 az feature show --namespace "Microsoft.Compute" --name "FlexVMScaleSetSkuProfileEnabled"
 ```

-## Update the Instance Mix settings on an existing scale set
+## Update the instance mix settings on an existing scale set
-The Instance Mix settings can be updated on your scale set via CLI, PowerShell, and REST API.
+The instance mix settings can be updated on your scale set via CLI, PowerShell, and REST API.
 You can change either the virtual machine (VM) sizes or the allocation strategy, or both, in a single call.

 When changing allocation strategies, the *new* allocation strategy won't become effective until the scale set scales in or out.
 That is to say, your existing VMs won't be altered based on the allocation strategy until there's a scaling action.

 When changing from `Prioritized` to another allocation strategy, you must first nullify the priority ranks associated with the VM sizes.
 This will be covered in more detail in the supporting code snippets.

 ### [Azure CLI](#tab/cli-1)
-Before using CLI commands with Instance Mix, be sure you're using the correct CLI version.
+Before using CLI commands with instance mix, be sure you're using the correct CLI version.
 Make sure you're using version `2.66.0` or greater.

 #### Change the Allocation Strategy
 You can use the following basic command to update the allocation strategy.
 In this case, we're updating the scale set to use the `CapacityOptimized` allocation strategy: